Integrations

 If you don't publish releases in your repository, HACS will use the files in the branch marked as default.

 A good template to use as a reference is blueprint.
-You can generate a template similar to blueprint and customized to your context by using cookiecutter-homeassistant-custom-component.
+You can generate a template similar to blueprint and customize it to your context by using cookiecutter-homeassistant-custom-component.